erhkim/uBlock-Filters-for-YT-Reddit/README.md

 ## Why:

-To prevent exposure to low-quality, emotionally manipulative content without disabling core functionality of those sites.
+To prevent exposure to low-quality, emotionally manipulative content without disabling core functionality.

 ## Installation:

 Go to uBlock settings -> My Filters then paste the contents of the text file.
+Should work on any browser that supports the uBlock extension.
+Note: only works on old reddit.